repne/resume/resume.md

 ### Professional Experience ###

+#### Mailcloud ####

+I've developed applications on the Microsoft Azure stack, using Service Fabric, Orleans, Cloud Services, Storage Services (Tables, Queues, Blobs), Service Bus...

+I've implemented core algorithms for data sharding, conflict free replicated data types, load balancing and data streaming with strong eventual consistency.

 #### 1E ####

-Currently working on a cloud based virtual machine delivery solution for implementing "Bring Your Own Device" policies.
+I've worked on a cloud based virtual machine delivery solution for implementing "Bring Your Own Device" policies.
 I've been developing on the **Azure** backend using **C#** and the virtualization engine in **C++** for low level or high performance functionalities (encryption, drivers, compression, etc...).

 #### JustGiving ####